 Recreational Business Proposals

-Organisations can apply in their own right or can partner with other organisations to provide a range of activities and services which are flexible, inclusive and responsive to the needs of Island visitors.
+Organisations can apply in their own right or can partner with other organisations to provide new activities and services which are aimed at enhancing the visitor experience and which complement the Island’s natural environment and cultural heritage.

 Rottnest Express 9335 6406 (B-Shed, Victoria Quay Fremantle) or 9430 5844 (Northport Rous Head)